 How Fast Do You Want to Ride Your E-Scooter?
 Electric scooter motors take care of the speed.

 Before buying an electric scooter, check its motor power and top speed.
 Usually, electric scooters have motors between 250 and 1,000 Watts.
 However, some electric scooters have dual motors with each over 1,000 Watts.

 Ordinarily, e-scooters with more powerful motors provide quicker acceleration and better hill-climbing ability than those with lower-powered motors.

-Remember that most e-scooters have a top speed of 15-20mph, but some can be faster.
+Most e-scooters have a top speed of 15-20 mph, but some can be faster.
 So, It’s essential to know how fast you want to ride the e-scooter and your intended use to decide on the specific model to purchase.

 Overall, the lower-power e-scooters are best for leisure rides, while high-power scooters are best for tougher or off-road commuting.

 E-scooters have various braking systems.
 However, there are three common ones – disc brakes, drum brakes, and electronic brakes.